1820286011/learngit/readme.txt

-Git is a version control system.
+Git is a version control systjfdk.
 Git is free software.
+git is a muablle.